dice-group/LIMES/docs/user_manual/running_limes.md

 * `list/preprocessings` **(GET)** ---
 returns the list of available preprocessings.
 * `sparql/:urlEncodedEndpointUrl` **(GET, POST, OPTIONS)** ---
 proxy for SPARQL queries.
-Useful in browser when SPARQL endpoints do not implement CORS headers.
+Useful for browser frontends when SPARQL endpoints do not implement CORS headers.
 * `upload` **(POST)** ---
   used to upload source and/or target files as multipart/form-data POST messages and returns the
             assigned *upload_id* in a JSON object.
 * `uploads/:uploadId/sparql`  **(GET)** ---
 query uploaded files.
-Useful in browser.
+Useful for browser frontends.
 * `results/:id` **(GET)** ---
 returns a list of result files in a JSON object.
 * `result/:id/:filename`  **(GET)** ---